Los Angeles Brain Injury Lawyer

 - Punitive Damages—If the party who caused the victim’s brain injury acted recklessly, or with malice, punitive damages may be awarded to the victim and their family

 Because of the complex legal system, employing the services of a brain injury lawyer is a TBI victim’s best chance at recovering full compensation.
-Law Offices of Jake D. Finkel, APC, compassionately represents and understands the needs of brain injury victims and work tirelessly to ensure that they receive full compensation for all out-of-pocket costs and future medical care.
-For those clients without medical insurance or other means of paying, Law Offices of Jake D. Finkel, APC, can help arrange for all required medical treatment by working with doctors and hospitals to accept payment on a lien basis.
+The Finkel Firm compassionately represents and understands the needs of brain injury victims and work tirelessly to ensure that they receive full compensation for all out-of-pocket costs and future medical care.
+For those clients without medical insurance or other means of paying, The Finkel Firm, can help arrange for all required medical treatment by working with doctors and hospitals to accept payment on a lien basis.

-- In the event of any type of brain injuries caused by accidents, speak to the Law Offices of Jake D. Finkel, APC, about your possible options.
+- In the event of any type of brain injury caused by accidents, speak to The Finkel Firm, about your possible options.
 Call (213) 787-7411 or contact us online.